Moby Dada ferry accidents and incidents

 Previously, the vessel was operated under the names Finlandia (1981-1990 by Effoa), Queen of Scandinavia (1990-2010 by DFDS Seaways), Princess Maria (2010-2016 by St Peter Line) and Moby Dada (since 2016 by Moby Lines).

 |21 September 2017||Other Incidents|

-On September 21, 2017, was announced that MOBY LINES accepted an agreement with the Spanish Ministry of Home Affairs to charter the ferry as hotel ship in Port Barcelona.
+On September 21, 2017, was announced that MOBY LINES accepted an agreement with the Spanish Ministry of Home Affairs to charter the ferry as a hotel ship in Port Barcelona.
 The ferry was used for housing of police officers deployed in Barcelona to suppress the Catalans rioting towards independence referendum.

 According to online media sources, the ship housed some of the total 16,000 police and security forces.
-They were deployed in advance of the scheduled for October 1 (2017) referendum - passed by the Parliament of Catalonia, but declared illegal by Spain’s highest court.
-These forces were used to control pro-independence campaigners, as well as for arrests of local officials and raids of Catalonia-government offices prior the referendum.
+They were deployed in advance of the scheduled for October 1 (2017) referendum - passed by the Parliament of Catalonia but declared illegal by Spain’s highest court.
+These forces were used to control pro-independence campaigners, as well as for arrests of local officials and raids of Catalonia-government offices prior to the referendum.

 On September 22, 2017, Port Barcelona stevedores (dockworkers) voted not to supply the berthed hotel ships accommodating police reinforcements.
-According to internal sources, the port had no choice and admited the liners as they were considered State vessels.
+According to internal sources, the port had no choice and admitted the liners as they were considered State vessels.